 Artist's impression of a Tertiary period landscape.
 This period extended from 65 to about 2 million years ago and is divided into five epochs: the Paleocene, Eocene, Oligocene, Miocene and Pliocene.
-Dinosaurs died out early on in the Tertiary, and mammals progressed rapidly.
-This illustration shows some of the reptiles and mammals of the epoch, which included the elephant- like dinotherium and mastodon, also the sabre- toothed tiger.
-Anthropoid apes appeared, and towards the end the present forms of continents developed.
+Dinosaurs died out early on in the Tertiary and mammals progressed rapidly.
+Anthropoid apes appeared, and towards the end the present forms of the continents developed.
+There was considerable volcanic activity, and it is thought that the Himalayas (amongst other mountain ranges) originate from the Miocene epoch.
 Temperatures dropped signalling the beginning of the ice-ages at the end of the Pliocene.

 Model release not required.
 Property release not required.